Preparing for and responding to Critical Incidents

 What it’s for:

 The Critical Incident Support Line should be used to inform and request support from the Local Authority when a traumatic or tragic event has occurred.
 A critical incident may be the unexpected death of a child or an adult closely associated with the school/setting.
 Equally, it may be an event causing injuries which results in temporary or long-term disablement, for example road traffic accidents involving pupils/staff, or other events such as a fire.
 Support can also be offered in relation to some incidents where the LADO is involved, as well as when you are expecting the death of a child or member of staff due to illness.
-If you need an urgent response, please call the pager, otherwise use the non-urgent numbers (CI Lead Officer: 07887 832413 or 01263 739064 or email email@example.com).
-This is not an exhaustive list, so please do get in touch if you need support in a Critical Incident.
+If you need an urgent response, please call the CI support line, otherwise use the non-urgent numbers on page 4.
+This is not an exhaustive list, please do get in touch if you need support.

 If you need support in relation to a business continuity issue, you can get in touch with the NCC Business Continuity Team: The Resilience Team at County Hall provides expert knowledge, support and resources from Business Continuity Planners and Emergency Planners to help you plan for disruptions and deal with them when they occur.
 They have template documents for schools to complete and provide telephone support.

 For further information about these services please contact the Resilience Team, you will find their details on the link below:

 To access the Red Book 2020-2021, please register/log-in below and this will then be available to download from this page.